MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationClassAssignment.md

 Only teachers in a class can create an assignment.
 Assignments start in the Draft state, which means that students will not see the assignment until publication.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgEducationClassAssignment](/powershell/module/Microsoft.Graph.Education/New-MgEducationClassAssignment?view=graph-powershell-1.0)

 ## SYNTAX